Merovius/website-review/content/posts/draft-operator-constraints.markdown

 The main disadvantage is that it does not allow composite types like `struct`s.
 And what if a user want a different sorting order than the one implied by `<`?
-For example, if they want to reverse the order or want specialized string collation.
-For example, a multimedia library might want to sort “The Expanse” under E. Or some letters sort differently depending on the language setting.
+For example if they want to reverse the order or want specialized string collation.
+A multimedia library might want to sort “The Expanse” under E. And some letters sort differently depending on the language setting.

 `constraints.Ordered` is simple, but it also is inflexible.

 ## Method constraints

-To allow more flexibility, we can use method constraints.
+We can use method constraints to allow more flexibility.
 This allows a user to implement whatever sorting order they want as a method on their type.

 We can write that constraint like this: